The Feynman Technique is the most effective method to unlock your potential and develop a deep understanding.

-To test your understanding in the real world, run it by someone else.
+To test your understanding in the real world, present your explanation to someone else.
 How effective was your explanation?
 What questions did they ask?
 What parts did they get confused about?

 When you’re happy with your understanding, take the page you created with a simple explanation and put it into a binder.
 Following this technique for everything you learn gives you a binder full of learning that you can review a couple of times a year.

 Simplicity is the hallmark of true understanding.
 Challenge others who use jargon to explain concepts in simple terms, and their reactions may reveal their comprehension (or lack thereof).